-Join Allstate Identity Protection, the National Cyber Security Alliance (NCSA), and the Cybersecurity and Infrastructure Security Agency (CISA) in celebrating Cybersecurity Awareness Month by learning more about how to better protect yourself from fraud and "Do your part. #BeCyberSmart."
+Join Allstate Identity Protection, the National Cyber Security Alliance (NCSA), and the Cybersecurity and Infrastructure Security Agency (CISA) in celebrating Cybersecurity Awareness Month by learning more about how to better protect yourself from fraud.
 Take our quiz to test your digital safety IQ and get tips to help you safeguard your data.

 This October, your bucket list might include apple picking, leaf peeping, and having a fun Halloween.
 The folks behind Cybersecurity Awareness Month would encourage you to add one more thing to the agenda: shoring up digital security, both for yourself and for your organization.